HugoLuna5/HugoLuna5/README.md

-### Hi, I'm Hugo Luna, I'm an engineering student in computer systems👋
+### Hi, I'm Hugo Luna, an engineering student in computer systems👋

 ### Connect with me: